 Net neutrality versus profit

-Then some US internet service providers decided this got in the way of profit.
-They decided they would like to pick and choose the traffic going through their pipes.
+US internet service providers decided this got in the way of profit.
+They decided they would like to choose the traffic going through their pipes.
 They want to charge big online media companies extra to prioritise their traffic.

 Something else changed.
 In the internet’s early days, no-one knew what traffic was going through the dumb pipes.
 Then the industry developed a technology called deep packet inspection.